|SIYE Time:13:15 on 13th August 2022|

 ‘Yes,’ I said, grateful to have a topic of conversation.
 ‘How are the apples doing?’

 ‘Starting to fall, dear.’
 Molly smiled.
-‘It looks like Harry and Ginny will have a good crop.’
+‘It looks like Ginny and Harry will have a good crop.’

-‘Everyone, this is Jacqui Charlton,’ said Ginny, preventing her mother from talking about jam.
+‘Everyone, this is Jacqui Charlton,’ said Ginny, cutting across her mother, who was obviously preparing for a long conversation about jam making.
 ‘Her son, Henry, goes to school with James, and it seems that we can’t keep them apart.’

 I carefully examined the three women I hadn’t seen before.